VallieTracy/machine-learning-challenge/README.md

 Keep in mind that this homework is optional!
 However, you will gain a much greater understanding of testing and tuning different Classification models if you do complete it.

-## Background

-Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.

 In this homework assignment, you will need to: